 For most transactions, ACH payments will be the best choice due to their lower cost.
 However, wire transfers may be a better option if you need to transfer a large amount of money or if time is of the essence in getting the money to its intended recipient.

 Read on for more information about ACH and wire transfers.

 Table of Contents

-A wire transfer is typically a one-time money transfer between two banks for a very specific amount and can be done at a time of your choosing or done immediately (unless you miss the operational cut-off times of your bank, in which case you’d have to wait until the next day).
+Wire transfers are typically a one-time money transfer between two banks for a very specific amount and can be done at a time of your choosing or done immediately (unless you miss the operational cut-off times of your bank, in which case you’d have to wait until the next day).
 Sometimes, a middleman bank will be involved, but other times it’s a direct transfer between the origination bank and the destination bank.
-Wire transfers can be done domestically or internationally, as long as the two banks involved have direct or indirect contacts with each other.
+Wire transfers can be done domestically or internationally as long as the two banks involved have direct or indirect contact with each other.

 What’s The Difference Between ACH Payments & Wire Transfers?